DaveG-P/Latitude-Analysis-Dashboard/README.md

 ### Issue with .io
 The Issue with the github pages site is that pictures are not loaded and the dimensions are off.
 However when you copy and paste the code in a new window the pages are all corrected.
+I attached screenshot pictures of what it looks like.

 ## Background